 Following severe liver injury, the regenerative capacity of the liver is overwhelmed17, in part secondary to hepatocyte replicative senescence18,19.
 In this setting, hepatic progenitor cells (HPC) of biliary origin are thought to arise from niches within the canal of Hering, expanding as ductular structures within the hepatic parenchyma (termed ductular reactions)20.
 These HPC have been shown to differentiate into hepatocytes and repopulate a proportion of the liver parenchyma in murine liver injury models21–23.
 However, the paucity of distinct and specific human HPC markers has hindered further analysis of these cells in human liver tissue.
 Recent scRNAseq-based studies in human liver have confirmed that cholangiocytes express epithelial cell adhesion molecule (EpCAM); however additional heterogeneity was also observed within the EpCAM+ compartment11 .
 Further analysis revealed that EpCAM+ cells consist of mature cholangiocytes (KRT19highCFTRhighALBlow), a hepatocyte-biased population (ASGR1+), as well as a naïve progenitor cell population11.
 Fate-mapping computational algorithms (StemID2 and FateID) suggested that this naïve progenitor subpopulation has the capacity to differentiate and bifurcate into both cholangiocyte and hepatocyte progenitor subpopulations.
 Differential expression of TROP2 distinguished these three EpCAM+ subpopulations, with naïve bipotent progenitors showing intermediate expression of TROP211.
 To assess function within the TROP2int progenitor population, TROP2int cells were isolated and cultured in organoids.
 TROP2int progenitor cells demonstrated the highest organoid-forming capability, whilst TROP2low/- cells formed no organoids and TROP2high cells formed fewer and smaller organoids11.

-cRNAseq has also revealed functional heterogeneity within the EpCAM+ cell compartment in murine liver8.
+ScRNAseq has also revealed functional heterogeneity within the EpCAM+ cell compartment in murine liver8.
 In uninjured liver, 26% of EpCAM+ cells were enriched for gene targets of YAP (Yes-associated protein), the downstream transducer of the Hippo signalling pathway8.
 YAP signalling was also upregulated in both cholangiocytes and a small number of peri-portal hepatocytes following biliary injury.
 Functionally, YAP signalling in cholangiocytes was required for the maintenance of bile duct integrity in homeostasis, whilst YAP signalling in hepatocytes was required to generate the ductular reaction following DDC injury8.

 Liver Inflammation and Immunology